 Implementing Peer-to-peer Live Video Streaming Functionality with WebRTC

 In this chapter, we’ll take a look at how some live streaming alternatives may look like.
-Each solution is scalable, so you can broadcast to both large and small audiences.
+Each solution is scalable so that you can broadcast to both large and small audiences.

-WebRTC multi peers scheme implies building a network of WebRTC client viewers each of which can pass the video stream to three other peers.
-Thus, you can transmit the original video stream to the first peer which can then replicate it to other three peers, which in their turn replicate it to nine peers, etc. Such approach allows creating a scalable broadcasting network without requirement in additional space at service providers network.
+WebRTC multi peers scheme implies building a network of WebRTC client viewers, each of which can pass the video stream to three other peers.
+Thus, you can transmit the original video stream to the first peer who can then replicate it to other three peers, which in their turn replicate it to nine peers, etc. Such an approach allows creating a scalable broadcasting network without requirement in additional space at the service providers network.

 WebRTC Relay nodes for multiple peers.
 This approach allows developing a career grade WebRTC live streaming platform using MediaStream and PeerConnection API.
 Along with repeaters and socket.IO used for behavior control and signaling, it allows creating a scalable broadcasting solution.
 The point is that a publisher transmits the original video stream to the repeaters with high upload and download bandwidth.
 The repeater is chosen in such a way as to be capable of handling six outgoing streams, so six viewers can be connected to a single repeater.
 For example, such scheme allows handling 24 viewers with only four repeaters.
 Increasing the number of repeaters, you can adapt your broadcasting platform for a larger audience.